netzpirat/haml-coffee/README.md

 <a name="compiler-options" />
 ## Compiler options

-The following section describes all the available compiler options that use can use through the JavaScript API, as Express view option or as argument to the command line utility.
+The following section describes all the available compiler options that you can use through the JavaScript API, as Express view option or as argument to the command line utility.

 The command line arguments may be slightly different.
 For example instead of passing `--escape-html=false` you have to